 - Remote management.

-- Provide you an option for snapshot-based restore.
+- Provide you with an option for snapshot-based restore.

-- It provides multiple computer backups, Hybrid backup, Linux backup, and more.
+- It provides multiple computer backups, Hybrid backups, Linux backups, and more.

 - 256-bit AES encryption provides an additional layer of security.